 c) Maintain regular contact with their supervisory team and agree an appropriate schedule of meetings and objectives;

-d) Raise concerns or difficulties (academic, professional or personal) affecting their research with the supervisory team or Academic Registry via Stirling Graduate School;
+d) Raise concerns or difficulties (academic, professional or personal) affecting their research with the supervisory team or Academic Registry via the Institute for Advanced Studies;

 e) Record supervisory meeting dates in Research Compass;